-However, after a meal or during the workday, it’s not always convenient to jump into a full-blown mouth cleansing routine.
+However, after a meal or during the workday, it's not always convenient to jump into a full-blown dental cleansing routine.
 For these in-between moments, many people maintain fresh breath by using gum or breath sprays.
 Both work great, but whichever is your choice, I recommend choosing a product that contains beneficial, natural ingredients.
 Products that contain sugar and other chemicals can be damaging to your teeth and may even promote continued bad breath.

 Freshen Your Breath with Sage

 When choosing an herbal breath freshening product, watch for products that contain tea tree, peppermint, and myrrh.
 All of these plants contain compounds that safely and naturally promote fresh breath.
 Additionally, pay special attention to those that also contain sage.
 Research shows that sage, which has a very long history of therapeutic and culinary uses, has a lot to offer when it comes to maintaining fresh breath.